xon-lang/xon/README.md

 # XON AST

-xon ast is the library to parse xon code and generate abstract syntax tree for it
+XON AST is a library to parse XON code and to generate abstract syntax tree for it

 ## Usage example